nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > 2a1.
 TaskManager assumes that the recurrence starts now<br>
 > Use case resumes at step 2

-#### Use case: Mark Task As Done (by finding)
+#### Use case: Schedule Task

 **MSS**

-1. User requests to find task by providing specified title/tag/date
+1. User requests to schedule a task with a title and an optional description, optional location, optional tags, optional hours and optional minutes
-2. TaskManager finds a list of unique tasks that is identified by that string using the Search method
-3. User requests to mark specify task as done by index
+2. TaskManager allocates a task with a start and end time that is a free slot in the user calendar, and is within a normal work day.
-4. TaskManager prints the details of task that was marked as done <br>
+3. TaskManager shows the added task's details and that the event was successfully added <br>
 Use case ends.

 **Extensions**

 1a.
-User inputs a number
-> 1a1.
-TaskManager marks that as done,
-> 1a2.
-TaskManager prints the details of the task out <br>
-  Use case ends

-2a.
-No tasks were found
+User does not specify any hours or minutes to schedule
 > 2a1.
-TaskManager shows an empty list <br>
-> 2a2.
-User have no further action to take<br>
-> Use case ends

-3a.
-Invalid index specified
-> 3a1.
-TaskManager shows an error message
+TaskManager assumes that the default scheduling time will be 1 hour <br>
-> Use case resumes at step 2<br>
+> Use case resumes at step 2

 #### Use case: Mark Task As Done (by index)